SiamVGG: Visual Tracking using Deeper Siamese Networks

 \subsection{Using CNNs as Feature Extractors}

 The features captured by CNNs can enhance the performance of traditional tracking algorithms by bringing sufficient high-level semantic representations to locate the desired targets.
-One of the successful examples is called DeepSRDCF~\cite{danelljan2015convolutional}, which takes advantage of the features extracted by CNN combining with correlation filters.
+One of the successful examples is called DeepSRDCF~\cite{danelljan2015convolutional}, which takes advantage of the features extracted by CNN combined with correlation filters.
 Similar methods, such as C-COT~\cite{danelljan2016beyond} and ECO~\cite{danelljan2017eco}, employ continuous convolution operators to enhance the feature extraction of their trackers.
-Although these methods can reach the state-of-the-art tracking accuracy, they are unable to deliver high enough frame rate (e.g., Frame pre second) to support real-time object tracking, especially when input images become large.
+Although these methods can reach the state-of-the-art tracking accuracy, they are unable to deliver high enough frame rate (Frame per second) to support real-time object tracking, especially when input images become large.